Merchant Terms and Conditions

 21. "Payment Data" means documents, data and records in any form related to Payment Transactions (including data relating to the Customer) and any other information required under the regulations or by FasaPay for the processing of Payment Transactions;

-22. "Send Funds" means electronic money transfer transactions made by FasaPay Member through transaction facility to other FasaPay Member Accounts specified at the time of making Transactions within the scope of FasaPay Service facility;
+22. "Fund Transfer" means electronic money transfer transactions made by FasaPay Member through transaction facility to other FasaPay Member Account specified at the time of making Transactions within the scope of FasaPay Service facility;

 23. "Transfer Data" means the data listed on the transfer news, which contains the name, amount, news and other particulars of the sender of funds;

 24. "Audit" means the inspection and/or evaluation of an organization, system, process, or product.
-Audit is carried out by FasaPay and/or competent, objective, and impartial parties (including the Financial Supervision Commission) or authorized bodies;
+Audit is carried out by FasaPay and/or competent, objective, and impartial parties (including the Financial Surveillance Committee) or authorities or authorized bodies;

 26. "Deposit" means an amount of money that must be deposited or paid to FasaPay which will later be credited to FasaPay Member Account which will be used for transactions using FasaPay Service;

-27. "Withdraw" means crediting to the Merchant's Bank from FasaPay in accordance with the predetermined schedule of the payment transaction results (and "redeem" and "settlement" will be interpreted accordingly);
+27. "Withdrawal" means crediting to the Merchant USDT Wallet Address from FasaPay in accordance with the predetermined schedule of the payment transaction results (and "redeem" and "settlement" will be interpreted accordingly);

 29. "Tax" means the value-added tax imposed by the Act and its supplementary regulations including other taxes of a similar fiscal nature;